ljunggren/boozang-docs/README.md

 ![xray-select-feature](images/xray-select-feature.png)

+1. Go to the Root -> Modules ("code domain")
+2. Create a new module called "Suites"
+3. Create a new test suite ("My payment tests")
-1. Define a test suite containing the features/scenarios you need
+4. Define a test suite containing the features/scenarios you need
-2. Go to the Boozang CI view
+5. Go to the Boozang CI view

 ![xray-ci-integration](images/xray-ci-integration.png)